-Nevertheless, many from novice collectors to experienced numismatists find the coin quite striking and beautiful and this has led to very high premiums (And therefore profits), over the value of the gold contained in the coin.
-The 1929 strike of this coin can be very valuable, especially in excellent condition, however the more common dates allow those with even a modest budget to own a fine piece of American Numismatic History.
+Nevertheless, many from novice to experienced collectors find the coin quite striking and beautiful and this has led to very high premiums (And therefore profits), over the value of the gold contained in the coin.
+The 1929 strike of this coin can be very valuable, especially in excellent condition, however the more common dates allow those with even a modest budget to own a fine piece of American History.

 Just as these fractional coins (a coin having a weight of less than one ounce) were easy to use for day to day purchases and bill and debt settlements back when they were originally minted and circulated, today they are easy to acquire and add to your portfolio.
 A specimen of the $5.00 Indian in XF condition (Extremely Fine) can be had for just a few hundred dollars.
-Whether you are new to buying old U.S. gold and silver coins, or whether you have been buying rare and numismatic coins for a while now, you will find that your portfolio will benefit greatly when you constantly and consistently add to it, and the current pricing and availability of these coins makes adding one to your shopping cart today easy!
+Whether you are new to buying old U.S. gold and silver coins, or whether you have been buying rare coins for a while now, you will find that your portfolio will benefit greatly when you constantly and consistently add to it, and the current pricing and availability of these coins makes adding one to your shopping cart today easy!

 These coins are easy to store, easy to liquidate or convert to cash, and because of their unique qualities and high degree of ornate detail and quality craftmanship, these coins are easy for even the relatively untrained eye to determine as genuine.